Seteeri/Particle/doc/FAQ.md

 **Why not Emacs, org-mode, or ParEdit/Parinfer/Smartparens etc.?**

 Emacs is undoubtedly powerful but also difficult to evolve due to its aging codebase.
 It could be rewritten, however, the goals for such a project remain undefined which hampers initial development from starting.
-IMHO, writing it purely in Lisp would be interesting...

-Emacs is based around the idea of text buffers, however, editing text requires extracting data from the text into internal data structures and parsing back into text.
-For tools that work on parenthesis, they work on the syntactic level, not the semantic level.
-If the data is structured, then its type is known providing additional information for the computer to assist the user.
-In addition, Emacs is centered around editing text, however, modern users have a need to incorporate other types of data.
+In addition, Emacs is centered around editing buffers of text, however, modern users have a need to incorporate other data types with non-linear structures.

 **What about Evernote, OneNote, Notion etc.?**